 Did you know that railway routes are divided into route classes?
 And why freight wagons must not exceed the maximum payload limit?
 The following article explains what route classes are and how they are related to the maximum permissible axle load.

-In 2017, 43 domestic and foreign railway undertakings covered 149 million train kilometres on the Austrian rail network.
-That is ten orbits a day.
+In 2017, 69 domestic and foreign railway undertakings covered 164 million train kilometres on the Austrian rail network.
+That equals 4,000 circuits of the Earth in one year.
 The rail network must therefore be able to withstand a lot when freight or passenger trains weighing several tonnes roll over the rails at high speed.
 But not all trains are allowed to run unrestrictedly on all lines.
 In the rail world, certain conditions apply in order to guarantee safe rail freight traffic.

 Each freight wagon has its route class